daihan054/Behavioral-Interview/README.md

 ### 30. Tell me a time when you had conflicted idea with teammate and how did you resolve it?
 (S) I got conflict with my team mate about a task who was supervising me during that time.
 (T) There are many ways to complete a task.
 I chosed the one which is easy.
 But supervisor told to to follow another way.
 (A) But I told him that as it was serving our current requirements so it would be better.
 He told me about some scalable system and I was totally new to this term.
 I verified this from other mates too.
 Then I learned it from him and appreciated his idea.
 (R) This learning guided me to think about scalable system during design and implementation.
 From then before going to implementation I always think about scalable system and pass this information to juniors also.

+### 31. Tell me a time when you faced a setback initially but still achieved the goal?
+(ST) In my current project I faced setback/difficulies when I was told to make backend and front end align.
+As our backed was almost ready so I needed to give more emphasis on front end.
+I sat with front end guy.
+(A) Initially it was difficult for me because I had no idea about front end which tools (Bootstrap, jquery) are using my project.
+Also sometimes I needed to provide some more APIs or modify existing API which makes more sense.
+But day by after learning from him and own study now (R) I can run parallerlly with him.
+First step for a new task is always difficult.
+If I give some extra effort without losing hope then everything is possible.